 Contemporary destination marketing operates at a variety of scales from the international to the very local.
 It is central to the activities of tourism organizations, delivering destination competitiveness and a range of benefits to the destination.
-These benefits focus around the issue of differentiation and competitiveness and include:
+These benefits focus on the issue of differentiation and competitiveness and include:

-- Securing the emotional link to, and loyalty of, visitors. - Coordination of the private sector and other stakeholders through cooperative marketing. - Acting as a base for promotion of other products such as investment, economic development, film, and TV. - Facilitating and encouraging the use of local products and design. - Facilitating seamless market communication of the destination.
+- Securing the emotional link to, and loyalty of, visitors, particularly important in a post-covid world where destinations seek to regain trust. - Coordination of the private sector and other stakeholders through cooperative marketing. - Acting as a base for promotion of other products such as investment, economic development, events, film, and TV. - Facilitating and encouraging the use of local products and design. - Facilitating seamless market communication of the destination.